avishaigonen123/CTF_writeups/overthewire/maze/level7.md

 # maze level7 Solution

-i decompiled maze 6, here you acn see the source code.
+i decompiled maze 6, here you can see the source code.

 ![image](./images/level7_1.png)